p.post-meta { display:none; }

 Projection Site Building Histories

-The barn of the Hartwell Dairy Farm was located behind the Kerper house at Germantown Ave. and Hartwell Lane.
+The barn of the Hartwell Dairy Farm was located behind the Kerper house at Germantown Avenue and Hartwell Lane.

 German immigrants Julius and Catherine Kerper purchased the land in 1765.
 The family suffered great losses from British soldiers during the Revolutionary War, and Hessian soldiers captured but later released Kerper’s son, Jacob.
 The Kerper house was destroyed and rebuilt in 1795.
 A cider mill and dairy farm operated on the site.
 Caroline Kerper, a teacher at Jenks public school, was the last to live in the house.
 At that time, she was still using gas for lighting, heat from coal set in the fireplaces, and water drawn from a pump in the backyard.
 This was the largest Colonial house in Chestnut Hill, standing for more than 150 years until it was torn down c.1949 by George W. Scheetz, an automobile dealer.